Writing JSON

 view-written-data.png

 You should see the Downtown feature type displayed in Table View, with all its original attributes.
-You can verify that the feature type attribute Neighborhood is being used to split the data into feature types by opening the Display Control window to see that each neighborhood is a feature type within the JSON file.
+You can verify that the feature type attribute Neighborhood is used to split the data into feature types by opening the Display Control window and checking that each neighborhood is a feature type in the JSON file.

 visual-preview.png